Beyond Genes: Leveraging Sleep, Exercise, and Nutrition to Improve ADHD

 - Brain signaling also relies on micronutrients like zinc, iron, and Vitamin D. If levels of these nutrients are deficient — as they often are in children and adults with ADHD — focus, attention, and impulse control will suffer.

-Diet Action Steps
+Nutrition Action Steps

 Most families begin with the low-effort strategies detailed below, then move on to the high-effort ones if motivation, resources, and results allow.